victorths/conduit/conduit/doc/source/docs/getting_started.md

 ## Creating a Project

 The `conduit create` command-line tool creates new Conduit project directories.
-The default template contains the minimal project structure for running an Conduit application.
+The default template contains the minimal project structure for running a Conduit application.
 A project name must be snake\_case.

 ```text
 conduit create my_project_name